arm358/Raspberry-Pi-Automated-WiFi-Access-Point/README.md

 # Raspberry-Pi-Automated-WiFi-Access-Point
-An automated WiFI Access Point setup script for Raspberry Pis.
+An automated WiFi Access Point setup script for Raspberry Pis.
 Turns your Pi into an access point that forwards traffic through the ethernet port.
-In essence, converts your Raspberry Pi into a WiFi router!
+In essence, this script converts your Raspberry Pi into a WiFi router!

 ## Instructions